 Here are some suggestions.
 Feel free to mix and match!

-Berries – You can’t go wrong with tart and sweet berry compotes!
+- Berries – You can’t go wrong with tart and sweet berry compotes!
 Whether it’s blueberry, strawberry, raspberry, your cheesecake will have lovely sweet, creamy, and fruity flavors.

-Crushed Candy – If you have a sweet tooth, nothing tastes better than crushed candies on top of a cheesecake.
+- Crushed Candy – If you have a sweet tooth, nothing tastes better than crushed candies on top of a cheesecake.
 How do crushed Reese’s Peanut Butter Cups, Heath Bars, or Oreo cookies sound?

-Sauces – I’m talking chocolate, caramel, and peanut butter.
+- Sauces – I’m talking chocolate, caramel, and peanut butter.
 Take your pick!

-How Do I Store Philadelphia 3-Step Cheesecake?
+How to Store Philadelphia 3-Step Cheesecake

 We are sorry that this post was not useful for you!